geoscixyz/gpg/content/seismic/survey/index.rst

    :align: right
    :scale: 110 %

-This section will examine some elements of seismic surveying that are common to the three classes of surveying: refraction, reflection and MASW.
+This section will examine some elements of seismic surveying that are common to the three classes of surveying and discuss survey design considerations that might lead a geophysicist to suggest a particular survey.

 Contents: